agarabhishek/Co-WIN-Notification-Bot/README.md

 # Co-WIN-Notification-Bot

 #### This is a simple python bot to notify you of vaccine slots opening up in India.
-It will notify you when a vaccine slot opens up for the defined age limit and chosen minimum available capacity.
+#### It will notify you when a vaccine slot opens up for the defined age limit and chosen minimum available capacity.
+#### This aims to solve the problem of slots finishing up quickly by notifying you instantly and sharing the details required.

 ## Configuration